Updated: January 2021.

 “IT IS NOT THE DESTINATION WHERE YOU END UP BUT THE MISHAPS AND MEMORIES YOU CREATE ALONG THE WAY.” ~ PENELOPE RILEY

 From every failure, there is an opportunity to learn and grow.
 I would not be true to myself and my readers if I didn’t honestly share it.
 Disappointment is a bummer.
 Especially when we are disappointed in ourselves.
 This road forks into two possible directions – to give up and settle or to go on and try to be better and better every day.
 I choose the second road.
 One day I will succeed.
 And so will you!

 Few Important learnings from my failed Thailand trip:

 - Always make sure your travel documents are in the required condition.
 What is fine to Paris might not be fine for Bangkok or Istanbul

-- Choose wisely the airlines you are flying with – in particular on long haul flights.
+- Choose wisely the airlines you are flying with – in particular on long-haul flights.
 It does matter.
-The extra pillow or amenity kit not so much.
+The extra pillow or amenity kit, not so much.
 Check how the airlines deal with complaints.
 Airlines I flew with on that day have amazing reviews, that’s when everything goes well.
 With any kind of problems, customers were only met with rudeness, arrogance and complete lack of willingness to help.
 I observed a lot while sitting there for hours.
+Never seen to many unhappy customers.
 Also, unfortunately, I did this kind of research few days too late.
 You want to choose the company which employees will treat you like a human being if anything goes wrong.
 This is when you need it the most.